LaobanAndMumu/RecipeSharing/README.md

 This project, created with *create-react-app*, is imoplemented with React.
 Then this project uses Progressive Web App to implement native-app features, add to home button, push notification, and offline synchronization.

 ## Install
+To install all the dependencies
     npm install

 ## Build
+To make a build directory for all files
     npm run build

 ## Usage
+To run the project locally
     npm start

 ## Firebase